Indianapolis 500: "Double Duty"

 In 2010, Bruton Smith (owner of Speedway Motorsports, Inc.), offered $20 million to any driver, IndyCar or NASCAR, who can win both the Indianapolis 500 and the Coca-Cola 600 on the same day starting in 2011, a feat that had never been accomplished.
 For 2011, the Indianapolis Motor Speedway moved the start time of the Indy 500 back to 12:15 PM EDT (prior to 2005, the engines started at 10:52 AM EST; under the modern schedule, engines start around 12:05 PM for a start around 12:15 PM), which re-opened the window for travel.
 Brad Keselowski suggested that he would consider answering the challenge in 2014.
 It was announced on March 4, 2014, that Kurt Busch would attempt to qualify for the 2014 Indianapolis 500, driving a fifth car for the Andretti Autosport team.
 Busch completed all 500 miles at Indy to finish sixth but dropped out of the 600 with a blown engine just past the 400-mile mark.

 For 2019, NBC Sports and the Speedway changed the start time.
 The engines now start at 12:38 PM for a start time of 12:45 PM.

 In 2024, Kyle Larson attempted, but could not complete, the double racing with Arrow McLaren in the 500 and intending to drive with Hendrick Motorsports in the 600.
-Kyle Larson finished 18th in the Indianapolis 500 and arrived part way through the Coke Zero 600 due to a four-hour rain delay at Indianapolis Motor Speedway.
+Kyle Larson finished 18th in the Indianapolis 500 and arrived part way through the Coke 600 due to a four-hour rain delay at Indianapolis Motor Speedway.
 The 600 was red flagged for a thunderstorm shortly after Larson arrived at the track and was not restarted, with Larson not being able to participate.
 Larson attempted again in 2025 but crashed out of both races, completing only 595 of the planned 1100 miles.
 For his 2025 attempt, the 600 was considered the priority and due to rain delays at Indianapolis, Larson would have had to leave the race with about 40 laps to go had he not already been out of the race.
 Larson won the 2025 NASCAR Cup Series championship, becoming the first driver to start that year's Indianapolis 500 and win the Cup Series title.

+Given Larson's challenges in 2024 & 2025, it is currently considered "too difficult" by all reputable team owners and drivers to attempt unless one or both races or series make schedule changes to allow for more travel time.

+However, in 2026, Katherine Legge will attempt to do the double, driving for HMD Motorsports with A.J.
+Foyt Racing in the Indianapolis 500 and Live Fast Motorsports in the Coke 600.
+She will be the first woman and first non-American driver to attempt the feat.
+She will be the oldest to do this, being 45 years of age.